Leading A Simple Life: 5 Steps to Aligning with Peace.

 Simplicity is a way of thinking, acting, and communicating that allows you to glide with the current of life rather than fighting against it.

-Simplicity is highly spiritual, healing and incredibly enjoyable.
-But what does simplicity mean?
-It means a quality of ease — an ease in thought, an ease in effort, an ease in how you interpret and understand situations and scenarios.
+It means a quality of ease—an ease in thought, an ease in choice, an ease in effort, and ultimately an ease in how we interpret and integrate with the very world around us.

 Simplicity is not busyness, but it is effort.